michaelpalumbo/forkingpaths/README.md

 With the History Sequencer, you can assign any Change Node from the History Graph as a step in the sequnce!

-1. To build a sequence, click on any change node, and then click on any of the cells marked as *(Empty)*.
+1. To build a sequence, click on any change node, and then cmd-click (or ctrl-click on PC) on any of the cells marked as *(Empty)*.
 Now click another change node, and apply it to one or more empty step slots. **NOTE:** Active steps can be overwritten.
 2. Note that gestures can be applied to sequence steps.
 When you do this, the entire gesture will be played back within the step's duration.
 The gesture's length is quantized to the step duration.
 You can try playing with the BPM to hear this in action.
 3. Click the **Start Sequencer** button to begin playing the sequence, and then observe the changes in the synth and audio playback.